 \subsection{Retinal Vessel Segmentation}

-Retinal vessel segmentation classifies each pixel on the retinal images into foreground (vessel) and background (non-vessel).
-And the literature focuses on segmenting vessels in the CF images.
-Various machine learning-based or non-machine learning-based methods were proposed.
-A majority of the early methods are based on the matched filter \cite{Vesseg-MF-Chaudhuri, Vesseg-MF-Kovacs, Dataset-HRF}, which convolves retinal images with predefined or learned kernels and then adaptively threshold the image to obtain the vessel segmentation map.
+Retinal vessel segmentation is a specialized task that general-purpose foundational segmentation models \cite{SAM2, GroundedSAM2, MedSAM2} struggle to handle effectively.
+Current works in retinal vessel segmentation focus on segmenting vessels in Color Fundus retinal images, where various machine learning-based or non-machine learning-based methods were proposed.
+A majority of the early methods are based on match filtering \cite{Vesseg-MF-Chaudhuri, Vesseg-MF-Kovacs, Dataset-HRF}, which convolves retinal images with predefined or learned kernels and then adaptively thresholds the image to obtain the vessel segmentation map.
 Another type of methods use tracking algorithms to mathematically estimate the growth of the retinal vessel trees from seed points \cite{Vesseg-Tracking-Delibasis, Vesseg-Tracking-Lin}.
 The segmentation can then be derived by extending around the estimated vessel centerlines using the estimated vessel diameters.
-Some methods also adopt morphological image processing methods such as the top-hat operation to extract the vessel or as a post-processing step \cite{Vesseg-Morph-Graz, Vesseg-Morph-Imani}.
-Furthermore, numerous traditional machine learning-based methods were also applied in retinal vessel segmentation.
-Many classic models were used, such as the support vector machine \cite{Vesseg-SVM-Tang}, random forest \cite{Vesseg-RF-Wang} and Adaboost \cite{Vesseg-Adaboost-Memari} for supervised methods, and Gaussian mixture model \cite{Vesseg-GMM-Roy}, Fuzzy C-Means \cite{Vesseg-FCM-Neto} for unsupervised methods.
+Some methods also adopt morphological image processing methods such as the top-hat operation to extract the vessels or as a post-processing step \cite{Vesseg-Morph-Graz, Vesseg-Morph-Imani}.
+Furthermore, numerous traditional machine learning-based methods were also applied in retinal vessel segmentation such as the support vector machine \cite{Vesseg-SVM-Tang}, random forest \cite{Vesseg-RF-Wang} and Adaboost \cite{Vesseg-Adaboost-Memari} for supervised methods, and the Gaussian mixture model \cite{Vesseg-GMM-Roy}, Fuzzy C-Means \cite{Vesseg-FCM-Neto} for unsupervised methods.
 In more recent years, deep learning-based methods dominate the literature.
-They majorly rely on the Convolutional Neural Networks (CNN) as a backbone model due to the existence of vast fine details and the whole-spreading characteristic of the vessels.
-An introductory work is the Deep Retinal Image Understanding (DRIU) \cite{Vesseg-CNN-DRIU}, which adopts a VGG \cite{Others-VGG} network structure as encoder and assign specialized output layers to the embedded features to segment the vessels and the optic disc from the retina.
-Based on a widely-used U-Net \cite{Others-U-Net} network structure and to seek further improvement for retinal vessel segmentation, \cite{Vesseg-CNN-CENet, Vesseg-CNN-CS2Net, Vesseg-CNN-GlobalTransformer, Vesseg-CNN-MCDAUNet, Vesseg-CNN-MCGNet} proposed to add various global reasoning modules at the bottom of the network. \cite{Vesseg-CNN-MCDAUNet, Vesseg-CNN-MCGNet, Vesseg-CNN-RCARUNet, Vesseg-CNN-WaveNet, Vesseg-CNN-GlobalTransformer} proposed to add feature aggregation modules in the residual connection at each level of the network. \cite{Vesseg-CNN-DUNet, Topo-TCLoss} proposed to use deformable convolution where the convolution kernel shapes are learned to adapt to the elongated morphology of the retinal vessels.
+They mainly rely on the Convolutional Neural Networks (CNN) as a backbone models due to the existence of vast fine details and the spread-out characteristics of the vessels.
+An introductory work is the Deep Retinal Image Understanding (DRIU) \cite{Vesseg-CNN-DRIU}, which adopts a VGG \cite{Others-VGG} network structure as an encoder and assigns specialized output layers to the embedded features to segment the vessels and the optic disc from the retina.
+Based on a widely used U-Net \cite{Others-U-Net} network structure and to seek further improvement for retinal vessel segmentation, \cite{Vesseg-CNN-CENet, Vesseg-CNN-CS2Net, Vesseg-CNN-GlobalTransformer, Vesseg-CNN-MCDAUNet, Vesseg-CNN-MCGNet} proposed to add various global reasoning modules at the bottom of the network. \cite{Vesseg-CNN-MCDAUNet, Vesseg-CNN-MCGNet, Vesseg-CNN-RCARUNet, Vesseg-CNN-WaveNet, Vesseg-CNN-GlobalTransformer} proposed to add feature aggregation modules in the residual connection at each level of the network. \cite{Vesseg-CNN-DUNet, Topo-TCLoss} proposed to use deformable convolution where the convolution kernel shapes are learned to adapt to the elongated morphology of the retinal vessels.
 With similar motivation, \cite{Vesseg-CNN-WSDMF} proposed an orientation-selective convolution to learn selective receptive fields of the kernel to adapt to the shape of the vessels. \cite{Vesseg-CNN-GlobalTransformer} proposed to use improved feature fusion methods to better preserve the fine details of vessels in the segmentation.
 In addition to a single U-Net-like segmentation network, several works \cite{Vesseg-CNN-WNet, Vesseg-CNN-WSDMF, Vesseg-CNN-FANet} proposed to use cascaded networks or a single looped network to iteratively refine the segmentation.